dmitlenko/rozetka-promotions-parser/README.md

 1. Run the Command Prompt inside the extracted folder.
 2. Execute the next command to start parsing `scrapy crawl rozetka -o <filename>.<extension>`.
 Where `<filename>` is the name of a file to which you want to save scraped data and `<extension>` is the format of the file (available formats: `json`,`jsonlines`,`xml`,`csv`)
 3. Wait until the application scrapes the data.
+The file should appear in the current folder.
 4. Done!